The Whale Sharks Of Cenderawasih Bay – Nabire, Papua

-*At the time of writing this a new homestay was being built near Kwatisore village, in a close location for launching on a boat directly to the bagans.
+*As of 2017 there is a new homestay was being built near Kwatisore village, in a close location for launching on a boat directly to the bagans.
 We will update with more information as soon as possible. (*NOTE – this homestay is located on the same beach we recomend avoiding due to bribes being solicited)

 Other accommodation options in Nabire:

 - JL Yos Sudarso, Oyehe, Nabire, Kec.
 Nabire, Kabupaten Nabire, Papua 98816, Indonesia

 - Jln.
 Pepera no 22, Nabire 98815, Indonesia

 - Hotel Mahavira